-The traditional definition of scholarship generally includes such terms as "merit" and "need", but that definition doesn't tell the whole story.
-Often students are unaware of the many non-academic scholarships available and think they don't have much, if any, chance at winning scholarships if they haven't achieved excellent grades in high school.
-While I'm sure many scholarship providers do, in fact, prefer to invest in students who have already proven they thrive in an academic setting, that doesn't mean you have zero chance to find money for college without such qualifications.
-Sure, you probably stand a better chance at some free college cash if you do happen to belong to three or four clubs and boast a 4.0 cumulative GPA or ace the ACT or SAT, but these are not the only criteria by which scholarship money is awarded these days.
+Traditionally, scholarships encompass terms such as "merit" and "need", but there are more factors included.
+Students are often unaware of the many non-academic scholarships available and presume their chances at winning scholarships are low if they didn’t receive good grades in high school.
+Though academics are a crucial area for consideration, it does not mean you have zero chance to find money for college without such qualifications.
+Though your chances are increased if you do happen to belong to three or four clubs, boast a 4.0 cumulative GPA, or ace the ACT or SAT, these are not the only criteria.

-Naturally, there are the unusual scholarships like the famous scholarship for being left handed or the one where you make a suit or dress out of duct tape for your prom, but you probably already know of these, having read about them in almost every article written on scholarships over the last decade or so.
-In case you’re not familiar, though, the scholarship for lefties is only available to those planning to attend Juniata College in Huntington, Pennsylvania.
-The Duck Brand duct tape contest is actually a really cool scholarship contest that has no GPA requirements, offers a $2,500 grand prize and looks like a lot of fun—if you’re into wearing tape.
-But if you don’t like Pennsylvania or sticky residue, don’t despair!
-There are so many other non-academic scholarship awards out there and you or your child/student could very well qualify for several, or possibly even dozens, of them.
-Below are several types of scholarships that don’t necessarily favor the class brain.
+Naturally, there are the unusual scholarships such as one for being left-handed.
+For those planning to attend Juniata College in Huntington, Pennsylvania, there is an exclusive scholarship for being left-handed.
+The Duck Brand duct tape contest has no GPA requirement, offers a $2,500 grand prize, and is fun!
+But if you do not like Pennsylvania or sticky residue, you have other options.
+There are many other non-academic scholarship awards out there, and you or your child/student could very well qualify for multiple awards.
+Below are several types of scholarships that don’t necessarily favor the valedictorian.

 Essay scholarships could prove rewarding.
-You could pull down anywhere from $500 to $5,000 or more just for reading a book and writing an essay on it- some don’t even require reading the book!
-Most scholarships essay contests don’t have a GPA requirement, nor are they concerned with any of the other famous three-letter acronyms (ACT, SAT).
-As a matter of fact, the Scholarships.com Resolve To Evolve Scholarship doesn’t have any GPA, SAT or ACT requirements and you could win up to $3,000 with your scholarship essay .
-Even if you don’t take the top prize, you could win $2,000 or be one of five $1,000 winners!
+Scholarships grant $500 to $5,000 for book analysis and some don’t even require reading the book.
+Most scholarships essay contests do not have a GPA requirement, nor are they concerned with the famous three-letter acronyms (ACT, SAT).
+As a matter of fact, the Scholarships.com Resolve To Evolve Scholarship does not have any GPA, SAT, or ACT requirements and you could win up to $3,000 with your scholarship essay .
+Even without being the top winner, you could win $2,000 or be one of five $1,000 winners.
 Conduct a free scholarship search at Scholarships.com to see if you qualify.

-There are so many scholarships out there for students interested in pursuing a particular major, from Art to Technology.
-Sure, it wouldn’t hurt to have a perfect 4.0, but you still may have a chance at thousands of dollars in free financial assistance, or maybe even a full-ride.
-For example, Scholarships.com awards 13 different $1,000 Area of Study College Scholarships each year, with a 250-350 word essay as the only required material.
-Give it your best effort—make a case to the scholarship provider and show them why you are the best candidate and can do great things in your chosen field.
+There ample scholarships for students interested in a particular major, from Art to Technology.
+Though it could never hurt to have a perfect 4.0, you still may have a chance at thousands of dollars in free financial assistance, or maybe even a full-ride scholarship.
+For example, Scholarships.com awards 13 different $1,000 Area of Study College Scholarships each year- a written 250-300 word essay is the sole requirement.
+Put in your best effort—make a case to the scholarship provider and demonstrate why you are the best candidate for your given field.

-Often, a scholarship will be available exclusively to employees or their children or specific companies like Kraft or even those in specific types of careers or industries, such as police officers or steel workers.
-Corporate scholarships often feature generous awards and requirements that can be met by normal human beings, so they can be well worth the effort of applying.
+Often, a scholarship will be available exclusively to employees, children, or companies such as Kraft.
+Also, there are scholarships for particular trades and services, such as the police force or steel workers.
+Corporate scholarships often feature generous awards and requirements that can be met by the average person, and are worth the quick application.

 Sometimes, your zip code or high school may qualify you for a non-academic scholarship.
 There are a number of local scholarships available exclusively to those living in specific areas or attending specific high schools.
 If there is one for your city, county, or school, it will be in your search results at Scholarships.com.

 All of the above types of non-academic scholarships will appear in your search results when you conduct a free scholarship search online at Scholarships.com.
-We ask the most pertinent questions possible in a (roughly) ten-minute session so that you will see which scholarships are available to you.
+We ask the most pertinent questions possible in an approximately ten-minute session, so that you will see which scholarships are available to you with little effort.
 The more complete and accurate the information you supply, the more accurate and complete your search results.
-You may be pleasantly surprised to see how many scholarships you are eligible for, A student or not, and who knows?
-You may even end up winning a few.
+You may be pleasantly surprised to see how many scholarships you are eligible for.